Preston Pearson: Dallas Cowboys

-In 1977, he began the season as the starter at running back, before giving way to Tony Dorsett after the ninth game.
-He set the franchise record for receptions by a running back and finished second on the team with 46, while also tallying 535 receiving yards (second on the team).
+In 1977, he began the season as the starter at running back, and was the starter for nine games before giving way to future Hall of Fame rookie Tony Dorsett.
+Dorsett’s extraordinary play early in the season foreshadowed the change, and he gained over 1,000 yards on the season even though starting only four games.
+The change to Dorsett as starter was made for the week 10 game against the Pittsburgh Steelers, in Pittsburgh, where Pearson resided and Dorsett played college football.
+Pearson broke Calvin Hill's franchise record for receptions by a running back and finished second on the team with 46 (just two behind All-Pro wide receiver Drew Pearson), while also tallying 535 receiving yards (second on the team).

+The 1977 Cowboys went on to win Super Bowl XII over the Denver Broncos, 27–10.
+Dorsett and fullback Robert Newhouse did the lion's share of rushing for the Cowboys, but Pearson, in his fourth Super Bowl, led the team with five receptions that day; while also gaining 11 rushing yards in three attempts.
+Pearson had three receptions for 48 yards in the Cowboys' 23–6 victory over the Minnesota Vikings in the NFC Championship Game.

-In 1978, he led the team and broke his own club season record for receptions by a running back with 47, while collecting 526 receiving yards (second on the team).
+In 1978, he played behind Dorsett and Newhouse, with only 25 rushing attempts on the year.
+However, Pearson led the team and broke his own club season record for receptions by a running back with 47, while collecting 526 receiving yards (third on the team behind receivers Tony Hill and Drew Pearson).
+He played in his fifth and final Super Bowl, a 35–31 loss to the Steelers in Super Bowl XIII.
+He had one rushing attempt and two receptions in the game.

-In 1979, he registered 26 receptions (23 for first downs) for 333 receiving yards, one receiving touchdown, 7 carries for 14 yards, and one rushing touchdown.
-In the 35-34 win against the Washington Redskins, he collected 5 catches for 108 yards.
-He also had a diving 26-yard touchdown reception at the end of the first half, and 2 catches for 47 yards in the final drive, including a 25-yarder that set up the winning touchdown at the Redskins' eight yard line.
+In 1979, Pearson registered 26 receptions (23 for first downs) for 333 receiving yards, one receiving touchdown, 7 carries for 14 yards, and one rushing touchdown.
+In the 35–34 win against the Washington Redskins on the final day of the regular season, he collected five catches for 108 yards.
+He also had a diving 26-yard touchdown reception at the end of the first half, and two catches for 47 yards in the final drive, including a 25-yarder that set up the winning touchdown pass to Tony Hill from the Redskins' eight yard line.
+Staubach said it was the most exciting football game in which he had ever played.

-In his last season he was used mostly as a receiver in the backfield and retired on July 15, 1981.
+In his last season (1980), Pearson was used mostly as a receiver in the backfield, with 20 receptions for 213 yards and two touchdowns in 11 games and only three rushing attempts.
+He retired on July 15, 1981.